bangerkuwranger/tekfaqs/wp-content/plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.0 - 2014/03/26 =

+* COMPATIBILITY: Tested on and updated for forthcoming WordPress 3.9
+* FIX: Prevent SQL errors on restore if SQL command was over-sized and split awkwardly (very hard to trigger)
+* FIX: Fix subtle race condition that prevented uploads of large archives on Amazon S3 in some very limited situations
+* FEATURE: Ability to restore and migrate from backups produced by other backup plugins (Premium) (supported: BackUpWordPress and Simple Backups (zip-based; though, if you have a tar-backup, you can re-pack it easily))
+* FEATURE: Feature to re-scan remote storage (allows detection of existing backups after a restore to an earlier site version, and allows quicker moving of data from site to site when migrating)
+* FEATURE: SFTP add-on (http://updraftplus.com/shop/sftp/) now supports key-based logins (as well as password-based)
+* TWEAK: Add a warning message and link to helpful page for people whose WP schedulers don't seem to be working (at least 4 overdue jobs in the queue)
+* TWEAK: Introduce a filter allowing users to add a bespoke scheduling option (e.g. every 2 days)
+* TWEAK: When backup is sent by email attachment, the email now indicates the originating site more clearly
+* TWEAK: Display a dashboard warning if you are using a version of UpdraftPlus that has not been tested on your current WordPress version
+* TWEAK: Add work-around for bad hard-coded data in Elegant Themes Theme Builder when restoring
+* TWEAK: Log a message when Dropbox authentication completes (prevent user confusion if the most recent message is pre-success)
+* TRANSLATIONS: New Arabic translation (thanks to Omar Amassine - me at omar.ma, Ahmed Fahmy and Riyadh Altayib)
+* TRANSLATIONS: Updated Spanish translation (thanks to Pablo Laguna - laguna.sanchez at gmail.com)
+* TRANSLATIONS: Updated Nederlands / Dutch translation (thanks to Dennis Hunink - dennishunink at me.com)
+* TRANSLATIONS: New Turkish translation (various translators - not yet complete)

+= 1.8.13 - 2014/03/07 =

+* FIX: Fix bug that prevented changes to your schedule being saved on network (WPMU) installs (Multisite add-on)

+= 1.8.12 - 2014/02/27 =

+* FIX: Prevent spurious warning message showing when authenticating new Dropbox connections (introduced in 1.8.11)
+* TWEAK: Add support for Amazon S3's China + government zones

+= 1.8.11 - 2014/02/27 =

+* FIX: Deal with some unlikely multisite migration combinations
+* FEATURE: Allow the 'exclude' options (for omitting files/directories from the backup) to go to any level (i.e. can now exclude entities which are deep in the directory tree)
+* FEATURE: "More Files" add-on (and hence Premium) now allows adding as many non-WP directories as you like
+* FEATURE: Allow use of Amazon S3's Reduced Redundancy Storage (via add-on/Premium)
+* FEATURE: Allow all messages to be centrally logged in syslog/Event Log (via add-on/Premium)
+* RELIABILITY: Allow skipping of data from tables whose data is explicitly known to be inessential if at least 2 attempts to backup the data fail (e.g. lack of resources on low-budget hosts with huge tables, e.g. StatPress data) - as an alternative to total backup failure.
+* TWEAK: Prevent spurious warning message if the site (uploads) is empty and using /usr/bin/zip
+* TWEAK: Work-around for quirky FTP server for which PHP loses the communication if SIZE is called for a non-existent file
+* TWEAK: Show table prefix in debugging information, and add quick links to install useful debugging plugins
+* TWEAK: Limit amount of to-database logging when backing up uploads if the user is not using dated directories (speed-up)
+* TWEAK: Split zip earlier if progress made in the past but not recently (should help with some ultra-low-resource hosts, e.g. one.com)
+* TWEAK: "Custom Content Type Manager" plugin has bad hard-coded cache data; detect + fix this on restore
+* TRANSLATIONS: Updated translations for Russian, Dutch, German and Portuguese (Brazilian)

 = 1.8.8 - 2014/01/27 =

 * FIX: Correctly detect table prefix on some WPMU installs that had been upgraded from an earlier version than 3.0 (i.e. very old)